-Do you wish to expand your business to the international market but are unsure of the language and cultural barriers involved?
-Louise Souter Translations can help you plan your next move by translating your brochures, company reports and press releases from French and Spanish into English which will help you built your international client list.
+Do you want to expand your company business to the international market but are unsure of the language and cultural barriers involved?
+As a provider of translation and interpretation services, I can help you plan your next move by translating your brochures, company reports and press releases.
+My services will provide translations from French and Spanish into English which will help you build your international client list.

 How I became a translator

 2000 – After working in administration and travelling around Europe I attended the University of Aberdeen in the United Kingdom.

 2002 – I studied in Belgium, France and Mexico during the compulsory year abroad for my degree.